garethjohnsdesign/onlyjerkin.com/story.md

   is great about Caribbean flavours.
 details:
 - title: Our Food
-  text: Inspired by a family recipe, we experiment with punchy flavours of the Caribbean!
-    Each piece of chicken marinaded and triple dipped in a ginger beer or cream soda batter!
+  text: Our food is built on traditional family recipes, and takes inspiration from childhood experiences in the kitchen.
+Food always played an important role in family life and it’s about taking those early influences and injecting them in to our street food.
+All of our chicken is marinaded for 48 hours to ensure it’s super tender and tasty.
+Our chicken is then triple dipped in seasoned flour and our signature batters; ginger beer or cream soda.
+Once fried expect some serious flavour and crunch!
+If that wasn’t enough we have a selection of homemade sauces including our famous jerk gravy… plus jerk seasoned skin on fries and creamy slaw!
 - title: Our Sound
   text: Only jerkin' Sound System landed in spring 2018!
 Taking over venues from London
     to Birmingham, our events are about showcasing all that we love about Caribbean